kedean87/TextClassification_FakeNewsDetection/AlgorithmicDescription.md

 ### **Layman’s Explanation**

 Imagine you’re building a spam detector.
-Logistic Regression looks at features (like TF-IDF scores of words) and learns how each feature contributes to the **probability** that an email is spam.
+Logistic Regression looks at features (like COUNT scores of words) and learns how each feature contributes to the **probability** that an email is spam.

 - It doesn’t output just “spam” or “not spam” — it outputs a **probability** between 0 and 1.
 - The **sigmoid function** turns any input into that range.